-I obtained my BSc and MSc degrees in Animal Sciences and PhD degree in Animal Nutrition at Wageningen University.
-My PhD research focused on the degradation of fiber in pigs and poultry, with special emphasis on Dried Distillers Grains with Solubles (DDGS) and rapeseed meal and effects of processing technologies and enzymes on fiber fractions.
+I obtained my BSc and MSc degrees in Animal Sciences and PhD degree in Animal Nutrition at Wageningen University & Research.
+My PhD research focused on the degradation of fibers in pigs and poultry, with special emphasis on Dried Distillers Grains with Solubles (DDGS) and rapeseed meal; two agricultural by-products that are widely used as animal feed ingredients.
 This work was part of a joint project between the Animal Nutrition Group and Laboratory of Food Chemistry, supervised by Prof. Dr ir W.J.J.
 Gerrits, Dr ir M.A.
 Kabel, and Prof. Dr ir W.H.
 Hendriks.
-After my graduation I continued research at the Ingredient Research Centre of Trouw Nutrition R&D, focusing on feed evaluation of monogastrics.
-In my current appointment as Assistant Professor at the Animal Nutrition Group of Wageningen University, I lead research projects and take care of education in the area of digestive physiology of monogastrics.
+Since then, I have been working on the nutritional characterization of fibre-rich ingredients and our understanding of their fate in the digestive tract of animals, with the aim to increase the use of agricultural by-products in animal feed.
+First at the Ingredient Research Centre of Trouw Nutrition R&D and since 2015 as Assistant and later Associate Professor at the Animal Nutrition Group of Wageningen University & Research.